Alimentation et allaitement tout comprendre !

 2. Have the most nourishing milk possible

-The mother-to-be's diet has an impact which may be important on the composition of milk.
-Indeed, although the concentration and quality of carbohydrates and proteins in breast milk are not very dependent on the mother's diet, those of lipids do!
+The diet of the expectant mother has an impact which can be important on the composition of milk.
+Indeed, although the concentration and quality of carbohydrates and proteins in breast milk is little dependent on the mother's diet, that of lipids does!

-You should know that the body always prioritizes the child over the mother.
-Therefore the risk of deficiencies concerns the mother rather than the child.
+It is important to know that the body always prioritizes the child over the mother.
+Therefore, the risk of deficiencies concerns the mother rather than the child.

 ENERGY